smwong4/neuronestdrafts/matlab_intro_md_file.md

-# MATLAB Resource

-## 1. What is MATLAB?
+# 1. What is MATLAB?

-MATLAB is both a programming language and an interactive environment well utilized by researchers for versatile reasons like running programs and analyzing data.
+MATLAB is a programming language and an interactive environment utilized by researchers for versatile reasons.
 While MATLAB has a graphical interface with point and click on icons to run commands ("MATLAB Desktop"), MATLAB primarily operates through a command line interface.

 ### Applications in Research: